 Finish things off by waiting for the client(s) to sync and then checking if the previously locked files are in order (and restore them from the backup if needed).

-PS: Replace USERNAME with the correct username which owns the NextCloud data folder.
+PS: Replace USERNAME with the correct username that the NextCloud instance runs under.

 More info about file locks (and advanced configuration): https://docs.nextcloud.com/server/15/admin_manual/configuration_files/files_locking_transactional.html